tcmoore3/hpmc-surface-potential/README.md

 1. Fork the [hoomd-component-template](https://github.com/glotzerlab/hoomd-component-template/)
     repository.
-2. Add C++ and Python files to `src/`.
-3. Address all TODO comments.
+2. Address all TODO comments.
 These explain how to set your package name, add C++ files, add unit tests, and other tasks.
-Use [ripgrep](https://github.com/BurntSushi/ripgrep) to find all TODO
+You can se [ripgrep](https://github.com/BurntSushi/ripgrep) to find all TODO messages:
-    messages:
     ```
     $ rg TODO . .github
     ```
+3. Add C++ and Python files to `src/`.
 4. Add unit tests in `src/pytest` using [pytest](https://docs.pytest.org).
 5. Format and check code style with [pre-commit](https://pre-commit.com/).
     ```